Sphaerium corneum

-Sphaerium corneum, also known as the European fingernailclam, is a very small freshwater clam, an aquatic bivalve mollusk in the family Sphaeriidae, the fingernail clams.
+Sphaerium corneum, also known as the horny orb mussel or European fingernail clam, is a very small freshwater clam, an aquatic bivalve mollusk in the family Sphaeriidae, the fingernail clams.

 Description

 The shell is fairly globular and can grow up to 9–13.5 mm in size.
 The color of the shell is usually a brown to gray with the juveniles being a yellow color.
 Their shells exhibit striae, thin parallel rows of elevated lines.

 Right and left valve of the same specimen: